Gabaldonlab/jloh/docs/EXTRACT.md

 ### Extraction of heterozygous regions

 First, heterozygous SNPs are used to find heterozygous regions which are then masked as they cannot be LOH blocks.
-These are extracted based on clusters of heterozygous SNPs.
-The maximum SNP distance (`--snp-distance`) defines how far can the SNPs be while still being considered part of the same cluster, while the `--min-snps` parameter defines how many SNPs form a basic cluster.
+These are extracted based on clusters of heterozygous SNPs, which in turn are identified based on the `--min-snps-kbp` parameter.
+This parameter accepts two comma-separated integer values (`<K>,<J>`) which represent heterozygous and homozygous SNPs/kbp.
+Only clusters of at least `<K>` heterozygous SNPs/kbp **or** of at least `<J>` homozygous SNPs/kbp are kept.
 The produced list of heterozygous regions that will then be ignored in the downstream LOH block detection.

 ### Extraction of candidate blocks

 Everything that did not include sufficient heterozygous SNPs is then screened as a potential LOH block.
 Blocks shorter than `--min-length` are filtered out at this point.
 The remaining ones are screened against the initial heterozygous regions, trimming any overlapping region.
-The default parameters (`--min-snps 2 --snp-distance 100 --min-length 1000`) are probably ok for most users.

 If running in `--hybrid` mode, clusters of **homozygous** SNPs are extracted the same way as for clusters of heterozygous SNPs.
-Blocks with sufficient SNPs in terms of `--min-snps` and `--snp-distance` will be considered as alternative allele blocks (i.e. `ALT`).
-Every region that is not a heterozygous SNP cluster or a homozygous SNP cluster is considered a reference allele homozygous block (`REF`).
+Blocks with a high amount of homozygous SNPs will be considered as alternative allele blocks (i.e. `ALT`).
+Every region that is not a heterozygous SNP cluster nor a homozygous SNP cluster is considered a reference allele homozygous block (`REF`).

 ### Coverage trimming